analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 [An introduction to the mean field approximation](http://gtribello.github.io/mathNET/mean-field-approx-video.html)
 * When particles are interacting, it is difficult to compute the partition function for the Hamiltonian exactly.
 * Mean field approximation is used to compute an approximation of the Hamiltonian, so that the partition function for the approximation can be computed exactly.
+  * Mean field approximation will take an interacting particles model, with particles on a lattice, and approximate it with non-interacting particles

 [Phase transitions](http://gtribello.github.io/mathNET/phase-transitions-video.html)